aaronhurt/rlm_couchbase/README.md

       "strippedUserDomain": "blargs.com"
     }

 The module is also capable of authorizing users via documents stored in couchbase.
-The document keys should be returned via a simple view like the following:
+The document keys should be deterministic based on information available in the document.
+The format of those keys may be specified in unlang like the example below:

-    function (doc, meta) {
-      if (doc.docType && doc.docType == "raduser" && doc.userName) {
-        emit(doc.userName, null);
-      }
-    }
+    userkey = "raduser_%{md5:%{tolower:%{User-Name}}}"

 The document structure is straight forward and flexible: